 When trading a cryptocurrency on an exchange you’ll be using a trading pair.
 In most cases, people will be using BTC to trade against, but there are actually many trading pairs that you could use!

 When you see the value of a cryptocurrency displayed it is usually that cryptocurrency’s value as compared to the price of Bitcoin.
 In other words, how much of that cryptocurrency you could get for one Bitcoin.

-Cryptocurrency trading pairs work by comparing the cost of one cryptocurrency for another.
+Cryptocurrency trading pairs work by comparing the cost of one cryptocurrency to another.
 This is used to establish value.
-It’s honestly not really any different from going to a store and seeing that a product is worth a certain amount of fiat currency.
+It’s not a big difference compared to going to a store and seeing that a product is worth of a certain amount of fiat currency.

 The only difference here is that most people don’t use multiple fiat currencies to transact in their everyday lives like we do with cryptocurrency.
 Trading pairs help to establish the value of an asset when it’s traded for another asset, that’s it.